IBM/SalesEnablement-SterlingDataExchange-L3/docs/Part 1/02 DemoPreparation.md

     clusterrole.rbac.authorization.k8s.io/system:openshift:scc:privileged added: "mq"
     service/mq-data created
     service/mq-web created

-    W1018 16:54:39.757566   34060 shim_kubectl.go:58] Using non-groupfied API resources is deprecated and will be removed in a future release, update apiVersion to "route.openshift.io/v1" for your resource route.route.openshift.io/mq-web created
+    W1018 16:54:39.757566   34060 shim_kubectl.go:58] Using non-groupfied API resources is deprecated and will be removed in a future release, update apiVersion to "route.openshift.io/v1" for your resource

+    route.route.openshift.io/mq-web created

     secret/mq-secret created

     statefulset.apps/mq created

 !!! important
     Note, the next steps require editing of a file using the **vi** editor on the VSI.
 If you are not familiar with the **vi** editor, it is strongly recommend to watch the following video before proceeding.
+There is no audio for this video.

     ![type:video](./_videos/EditENV-sh-final.mp4)